To be Eligible for the Program, you must:

 If you are currently enrolled and will be graduating, you must reapply to the University.

 A BA is preferred in one of the behavioral sciences and optimally, one with sound preparation in psychology.
-Abnormal behavior, personality theory, and statistics course work are prerequisites for admission into the program in the MFT track.
-Personality theory, theories of learning, and statistics are prerequisites for admission into the program in the PPS track.
+Abnormal behavior and personality theory are prerequisites for admission into the program in the MFT track.
+Personality theory and Child development are prerequisites for admission into the program in the PPS track.
 These courses must be completed before beginning courses in the Counseling Department.
 Take care of these early!
 If you wait until you are in the application process and you cannot find the right courses or are unable to enroll in them, you risk being turned down for admission into the program.

 Description of the Application Process